City of Toronto Business Improvement Areas (BIAs):

 • strategic planning

-• providing annual general meetings assistance
+• annual general meetings -

 Every business property owner is charged a share of the annual budget, based on that member's share of the BIA's total commercial realty assessment.
 For example: If a business's commercial realty assessment is $6,000, the total commercial realty assessment of all businesses in the BIA is $2,000,000, and the BIA's annual budget is $100,000, then that business's BIA levy is: $6,000 X $100,000 / $2,000,000 = $300

 A BIA is run by a volunteer Board of Management elected from its members.
-The Board is nominated at an Annual General Meeting and, once approved and appointed by City Council, serves a four-year term concurrent with the term of Council.
+The Board is nominated at an Annual General Meeting, and once approved and appointed by City Council, serves a four-year term concurrent with the term of Council.
 The Board works on behalf of its BIA and meets regularly to develop budgets, set priorities, implement capital improvements, plan festivals, and promote its business area.

 BIA Operating Handbooks: available on the City's website.

-Complaints about a BIA
+Complaints about a BIA:

 The City works in partnership with the BIA and does not intervene in the management of the BIA.
 If you are not satisfied with the actions of the BIA Board members, please first communicate with the BIA Board of Management to attempt to resolve the issue, and then if not satisfied with the response, contact the City's BIA office.
 The City will not intervene on BIA Board of Management decisions; however, if there are BIA Board members acting in an inappropriate manner, the City's Community Councils can change the BIA Board of Management members.

-Refer to the TABIA events calendar for a listing of BIA events.
+BIA events: Refer to the TABIA events calendar for a listing of BIA events.
 The calendar is available on the TABIA website.